procangroup/xblock-clover/README.md

 To add the CloVER block to a unit, choose Clover VLAB from the Advanced Components list in the studio.
 When you add the CloVER component to a course in the studio, the block is field with default content, shown in the screenshot below.

 1. Enter your Clover credentials (Password) as well as the URL of your CloVER instance.
+If you don't have an access to a CloVER instance, you can use a demo account (Visit the Testing section for more details):
+  - **Password**: passclover
+  - **CloVER URL**: democlover.daasbroker.com
     ![Authentication_to_clover](https://github.com/procangroup/clover_images/blob/master/authen.png)